Ada-Developers-Academy/core-cs-fundamentals/sorting-algorithms/bubble-sort.md

 ## Overview

-The bubble sort algorithm works by repeatedly looping through a list of data.
+This section is optional to review.
+It discusses the bubble sort algorithm, which works by repeatedly looping through a list of data.
 With each pass through the list, the "next" sorted value will "bubble up" to its proper place in the list.

 ### Detailed Explanation